sadeli413/Pasta_Bot/README.txt

 HELP (NOT YET IMPLEMENTED)
 	DESCRIPTION: DM a help message
 	USAGE: .help

+IGNORE
+	DESCRIPTION: I will NOT read or act on any messages beginning with .ignore
+	USAGE: .ignore [any message here]
+	Alias: .i

 TRIGGERS
 	DESCRIPTION: DM a message containing all copypasta trigger words
 	USAGE: .triggers